 Article I - The Faculty Senate

 Section 1.
-The Academic Senate is the principle agency for the formulation and recommendation of policy for the University.
+The Faculty Senate is the principle agency for the formulation and recommendation of policy for the University.
 Regular meetings shall be held at least once every semester during the academic year.
-Special meetings of the Academic Senate shall be called at the request of the President of the University, or of the Chairperson of the Academic Senate, or on written petition of thirty per cent (30%) or the members of the Academic Senate.
+Special meetings of the Faculty Senate shall be called at the request of the President of the University, or of the Chairperson of the Faculty Senate, or on written petition of thirty per cent (30%) or the members of the Faculty Senate.
 A majority of the members constitutes a quorum.

 Article II - Membership

 Section 1.
 The Faculty Senate shall consist of representatives from the University administration, faculty and students.
 In the interests of communication and cooperation, the Emeritus Faculty and the Alumni shall also each have a representative.
 Student, administration, emeritus faculty and alumni representatives have the same rights to speak and vote as other members, but may not serve concurrently as elected representatives of the faculty, and are not qualified for election as officers of the Senate.